Fri, May 24, 2024

 🟥 Improve contrasts

-The information conveyed by color should also be available through other means (underlined text for links, etc.)
+- Choose colors that differentiate application components and ensure information conveyed by color is also available through other means (e.g., underlined text for links).

 👆️Create large and explicit interactive areas